Jack-Coutts/ThyCa_Multimorbidity_UKBB/README.md

-# Thyroid Cancer Comorbidity identification in the UK Biobank dataset.
+# Thyroid cancer comorbidity identification in the UK Biobank dataset.